-One of the biggest causes of bloating from food in general is when the food enters the small intestine inadequately broken down by the stomach.
+One of the biggest causes of bloating from food, in general, is when the food enters the small intestine inadequately broken down by the stomach.

-This means it spends longer in the digestive tract that it should, which gives more time for the bacteria to feed upon it and for fermentation and bloating to occur.
+This means it spends longer in the digestive tract than it should, which gives more time for the bacteria to feed upon it and for fermentation and bloating to occur.
 ‘Chew your food really well and take your time to eat,’ says Anna.

 Add Something Bitter